 To set the option to reduce motion, choose Apple menu > System Preferences, click Accessibility, then click Display.

 Use a physical keyboard or an onscreen keyboard

-To make it easier to press keys on a physical keyboard, you can turn on Sticky Keys and Slow Keys.
+To make it easier to press keys on a physical keyboard while using your Mac, you can turn on Sticky Keys and Slow Keys.
 Or use the onscreen Accessibility Keyboard to navigate macOS and use advanced typing features (such as typing suggestions) and bypass a physical keyboard altogether.

 To set these options, choose Apple menu > System Preferences, click Accessibility, then click Keyboard.

 If you have trouble using a mouse while using your Mac, you can turn on Mouse Keys, then use the keyboard or a numeric keypad to move the mouse pointer and press the mouse button.

 To set this option, choose Apple menu > System Preferences, click Accessibility, then click Mouse & Trackpad.

 Use dictation commands and text to speech

 When Enhanced Dictation is on, you can use dictation commands to open apps, choose menu items, and more on your Mac. macOS provides a large number of commands, and you can create your own dictation commands.